Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Sustainable farming of coffee, cocoa, tea, and hazelnuts.

-Requirements: Farmers must follow sustainable agricultural practices, improve working conditions, reduce environmental impact, and ensure traceability.
+What are the Requirements: Farmers must follow sustainable agricultural practices, improve working conditions, reduce environmental impact, and ensure traceability.
 Independent audits verify compliance.

-Description: UTZ certifies farms that produce coffee, cocoa, tea, and hazelnuts sustainably, promoting better farming methods and ethical supply chains.
+What does it mean: UTZ certifies farms that produce coffee, cocoa, tea, and hazelnuts sustainably, promoting better farming methods and ethical supply chains.

 Link: UTZ